fairfair/vuetable/README.md

 - perPage: number of lines displayed per page
 - orderBy : only value accepted is 'ASC' (default 'DESC')
 - sortBy : field to sort data
-- filterButtons: array of filters selectable (displayed on the top of the table), see status object above
+- filterButtons: array of filters clickable, see labelled item above
-- defaultFilters: object of filters set until reset
+- defaultFilters: object of filters set until reset, see api doc for syntax
-- permanentFilters: object of filters set for every request
+- permanentFilters: object of filters set for every request, see api doc for syntax
-- onRowClicked: target component if a row is clicked
+- onRowClicked: target component name if a row is clicked

 ## Todo